 First, let me dispel the notion that they have some kind of valid authority.
 Morality comes from your conscience.
 You should always do what your conscience says, but there are three ways it can also be bad not to do what someone else says.
 The first is when handling that person's property.
 While you might argue that things such as roads are the government's property (they aren't), you surely know that your own body is not the government's property, hence laws prohibiting underage alcohol consumption or requiring you to wear your seat belt cannot be validated on this ground.
 The second way is when someone is asking a favor of you and it would cost the forces of good nothing to do it.
 While it might be unkind to refuse a favor, it is not something you can ever punish someone with violence for.
 Remember that every law made by any government is backed by the threat of violence if you refuse.
 The third way is when you owe the person a great debt and have no other way to repay it, such as a child to their parents.
 But you don't owe the government anything.
 You might argue that they protect you from crime (they don't), but you have to remember that they fund their activities by taking your money, so they aren't doing you a favor, just forcing a transaction on you that you may or may not want.
 Therefore, no government has authority over anyone.

 You might still think it's possible to have a benevolent government if the only laws they enforce are exactly those of conscience.
 Certainly a good person will use all the power at their disposal to punish evil even though they know they don't have authority over anyone.
 But there are still three differences between a government and a conscientious vigilante.
 The obvious one is that governments also collect taxes, forcing the populace to fund their activities instead of getting an honest job.
 It should be clear which has the favorable side of the comparison here.
 A more subtle difference is the justification they give for their actions.
 Governments claim to have authority, while conscientious vigilantes only claim to be enforcing the laws of conscience.
-Finally, the most subtle one is that a government enforces its laws without regard for the perspective of the victim, and makes no apology for doing so.
-A conscientious vigilante will not enforce something on someone who genuinely believes it to be wrong, and, if they must (because of consequential reasons), will express sympathy toward the victim and not anger.
+Finally, the most subtle one, is that a government doesn't distinguish between people who commit crimes out of malice and people who commit crimes earnestly believing they're doing the right thing.
+A conscientious vigilante will only apply retribution to the first case, while in the second case they will use at most the amount of force necessary to stop the crime and will express sympathy for the 'criminal'.

 There's a commonly raised objection against vigilantism that you might be raising right now, which tends to go something like "you think you alone have the right to decide who lives and who dies?"
-Well, the answer is always yes.
-Of course I have the right to decide that.
-So do you.
-We've both got consciences.
-We both have to listen to them.
-And even if you don't believe that our consciences are infallible, you have to realize that any external authority is either going off their own conscience or just another authority.
+Rather, everyone has the right to decide that.
+We've all got conscience.
+We all have to listen to it.
+And even if you don't believe that our consciences are infallible, you have to realize that any external authority is going off either their own conscience or just another authority.
 So in the end, all morality comes from conscience.
 That's why I say it's infallible: it's the only source there is.
 Nothing can trump it because there is nothing else.

-Another way to look at it is this: all of us on this planet are people.
-All of us have a conscience.
+Another way to look at it is this: all of us on this planet have a conscience.
 All of us don't follow it.
-None of us have any more right to determine morality than any others - not even someone democratically elected... by a bunch of other flawed people.
+None of us have any more right to determine morality than any others - not even someone elected by a majority of flawed people.
 But someone has to make the decision.
 That's why everyone can and should make it for themselves.
 No one determines morality, everyone simply decides it.

 So that's it for the principle-based arguments.
 Now there's a few concerns I want to put down about how this kind of society would work out in practice.
 First of all, you might argue that if everyone acted with this vigilantist mindset there would be a lot of conflict in the world.
 Wouldn't everyone just resort to violence to punish anyone who does anything they don't like?
 No. That couldn't be more false.
 For one thing, that's exactly how we do things right now.
 Anyone who doesn't like an activity can vote for it to be made illegal, and if 51% of people agree with them, the government threatens everyone into submitting to those people.
 More importantly, it's fallacious to compare a governed society where most people are cooperative and won't break the law even if they can get away with it to an Anarchy where we assume everyone will always victimize the weak if they can.
 That's not how you do comparison in a rational manner.
 If you observe that most people in your country are at least somewhat conscientious, then you must consider a hypothetical Anarchy that is the same way.
 Ask yourself if the people you know would actually act any different if the government disappeared.
 (Obviously there will be criminals.
 We'll get to that in a second.)